railsuser2014/openobject-doc-book-en/7/7_18_Process/index.rst

  of new documents (based on business objects) and processes that you need to encounter to model and manage your business.*

- *Open ERP's process module, which is installed automatically when a process-aware module is installed, shows you cross-functional processes and technical workflows for those nodes in the process that have them.
+ *OpenERP's process module, which is installed automatically when a process-aware module is installed, shows you cross-functional processes and technical workflows for those nodes in the process that have them.
 This visualization is invaluable for documentation - but it also goes a step further.
 You can modify processes and workflows and even generate